eveningwater/ew-color-picker/README.md

 > Domestic access is slow and accessible [ewColorPicker](https://eveningwater.gitee.io/ew-color-picker/)

+# About the source code

+the lesson of source code about ew-color-picker can see [here](https://ke.segmentfault.com/course/1650000040761646)。

 # the update logs

 * 1.9.9 Fixed the horizontal layout positioning problem of the alpha bar, adjusted the `$` tool method, and added the `$$` tool method.